Parent Sport I — Ref: LIGER-PS-001

 1. Polo — it is claimed that the primary sport being played is jumping, and is being played by the horse.

-Parent Sport III — Ref: BOARS-PS-003
+Parent Sport III — Ref: LIGER-PS-003

 Golf